jacobliedke/jacobliedke.github.io/README.md

 You can read some of my research papers from my undergraduate courses below.

 [Here](https://jacobliedke.github.io/Research/performancec_in_polcomm.pdf) is my final paper from my Introduction to Political Communication course from my sophomore year.
-The paper is a literature review of performance as a consistent theme throughout the field of political communication.
+The paper is a literature review discussing performance as a consistent theme throughout the field of political communication.

 [Here](https://jacobliedke.github.io/Research/data_analysis_research.pdf) is my final research paper from my Data Analysis course from my junior year.
 The survey research sought to investigate how people would respond to priming of a political candidate's inconsistent record.